mikeckennedy/talk-python-in-production-devops-book/galleries/code-gallery/README.md

 # Set up a virtual env to use for app destined for derived containers.
 # This installs Python 3.13 in addition to creating the virtual environment.
 # Incredibly, it only takes two seconds. 🚀 uv!
+# Update Python 3.13 to the latest Python version as that evolves over time.
 RUN uv venv --python 3.13 /venv

 # Activate the venv if we login via docker run/exec: